CyberCookie/siegel/README.md

 <br />

-Bootstrap the app with the next command:
+Run the app with the next command:

 ```sh
 npx siegel run
 ```

-Now your application is hosting on **localhost:3000** in watch mode and ready for development!
+Your app will now be running on **localhost:3000** in watch mode, enabling live development.

 <br />

-You may also define **NodeJS dev server** using `--server` flag:
+Additionaly, uou can define a custom **NodeJS development server** using the `--server` flag.<br/>
+Create a **server.ts** file with the following content:

 ```ts